 Create the ST_Geometry data type and types used for query optimization.
 CREATE VIEW is needed to create system views: GDB_Items_vw and GDB_ItemRelationships_vw.
 These privileges can be revoked after geodatabase creation.

-*CREATE LIBRARY is not required when creating a geodatabase in Autonomous Transaction Processing (ATP) database in Oracle Cloud.
+*CREATE LIBRARY is not required when creating a geodatabase in Autonomous Transaction Processing (ATP).

 Allows creation of database event triggers needed to modify the ST_GEOMETRY_COLUMNS and ST_GEOMETRY_INDEX tables if a table with an ST_Geometry column is dropped, altered, or renamed using SQL.
 Also required to create pl/sql triggers.
 This privilege can be revoked after geodatabase creation.

-This privilege is only required to enable and upgrade a geodatabase in Autonomous Transaction Processing database in Oracle Cloud.
+This privilege is only required to enable and upgrade a geodatabase in Autonomous Transaction Processing.
 This privilege is optional for other supported Oracle database offerings.

 Oracle sde user privileges for upgrading a geodatabase